- Department of English

 Publications

-The Department of English in collaboration with the Publication Wing at ACAS brought out an anthology titled “The Republic of Hope”, a compilation of poems by school and college students on the theme ‘post-covid world’.
-Yet another publication venture we have completed is an ISBN book of the conference proceedings of the National Student Seminar on English Fiction since 2000, conducted by the college.
-The department will bring out a book with ISBN on ‘Marginality and Resistance in Contemporary Writing’ in the academic year 2022-’23.
+The Department of English, in collaboration with the Publication Wing at ACAS, has released a notable count of publications in recent years.
+In 2022, we launched an anthology titled “The Republic of Hope,” which features poems by school and college students centred around the theme of the ‘post-covid world.’
+We also successfully published an ISBN book containing the conference proceedings of the National Student Seminar on English Fiction since 2000, which was organized by the college.

 Collaborations